capogreco/bowed_synthesis_test/README.md

         *   Summing & Mixing: Outputs of the three modal BPFs are summed (not averaged).
 This sum is then mixed with the LPF output via the "Body Reso Mix" UI slider (`bpfBankMixLevelParam` 0-1).
     *   The combined LPF + Modal Body signal is then processed by `loopGain` and has excitation added.

-4.  **Parameter Management Refactor:**
+4.  **Parameter Management via `AudioParam`:**
-    *   HTML sliders (`index.html`) use `data-dsp-min`, `data-dsp-max`, and `data-dsp-decimals` attributes to define their mapping to DSP values and display precision.
-    *   `main.js` reads these attributes to configure parameters, manage display, and pass mapping information and raw slider values to the worklet.
-    *   `basic-processor.js` receives raw UI slider values and mapping info (if applicable), and uses a helper (`_getDspValue`) to get the final DSP values.
-Internal DSP parameter values are stored in `this.dspValues`.
+    *   Most UI-controlled synthesis parameters (e.g., LPF settings, modal body Q/frequencies, mix levels, excitation parameters) are now managed using `AudioParam`s defined in `basic-processor.js`.
+    *   `main.js` updates these `AudioParam`s directly, primarily using `linearRampToValueAtTime()` for sliders to ensure smooth transitions and reduce audible glitches.
+Modal frequency dropdowns use `setValueAtTime()`.
+    *   The main string `frequency` (affecting delay line length) and bowing state are still handled via `messagePort` due to the structural changes they incur.
+    *   `basic-processor.js` reads the `AudioParam` values in its `process()` method, caches them, and recalculates filter coefficients when they change.

 **User Interface (`index.html` & `main.js`):**

 *   Sliders and dropdowns for key synthesis parameters with real-time numeric value display.
+Slider-based changes are now significantly smoother due to `AudioParam` ramping.
     *   Modal body frequencies are controlled by three independent dropdown selectors.
     *   A "Body Mode Q" slider globally scales the Q of the modal body resonators.
 *   "Start Audio" / "Suspend Audio" button.